-Stock is so nutritious because it contains minerals from cartilage, bone, marrow and vegetables in an electrolyte form, which makes them very easy to absorb and be used by your body.
+Stock is so nutritious because it contains minerals from cartilage, bone marrow, and vegetables in an electrolyte form, which makes them very easy to absorb and be used by your body.
 Throughout the centuries, stock has been a remedy for what ails you and modern studies have shown that stock does indeed help prevent and heal infection.
 Also, properly made stock with good ingredients should contain a high level of gelatin, which is an important digestion aid.
-Gelatin isn’t a complete protein, but it contain the amino acids arginine and glycine, which help the body metabolize the protein you eat.
+Gelatin isn’t a complete protein, but it contains the amino acids arginine and glycine, which help the body metabolize the protein you eat.

 Stock Making Tips